niki-on-github/dotfiles/README.md

 # .dotfiles

+> [!IMPORTANT]
+> This repository was replaced by my various nixos repositories.

 A Repository to backup, restore and sync my configurations and scripts (which gives me my super powers).
 Feel free to look around.
 Be aware that I have configured my environment to fit my workflow.

 ## Getting Started